cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 - Jenkins X [build packs](https://jenkins-x.io/architecture/build-packs/) give you pre-set pipelines (among other things) for your applications.
 You can then start with a prepared and curated conceptual design that is easy to manage.
 - Jenkins X is not a pipeline engine, it's a CI/CD solution.
 So all resources like Git repos, users, `serviceAccounts`, environment `namespaces`, `ingress` rules, Docker Registry credentials, etc. are already configured to be able to orchestrate pipeline execution.
 - Configuring or extending pipeline definitions is just a matter of defining the flow of stages with their steps/containers to be executed.
 And Tekton is used automatically to decouple run definition and execution.
 Monolithic abstraction, decoupled execution.
-- [Jenkins X Pipelines](https://jenkins-x.io/architecture/jenkins-x-pipelines/) simplify any pipeline process to develop features, release or promote/deploy your code through environment.
+- [Jenkins X Pipelines](https://jenkins-x.io/architecture/jenkins-x-pipelines/) simplify any pipeline process to develop features, release or promote/deploy your code through environments.

 To understand what we mean about Tekton orchestration, let's try to simulate the same tasks and steps in our previous Tekton example, but defining a basic Jenkins X serverless pipeline without using build packs.